Appearance & Reality > The Lord Jesus Christ > Truly rich

 That I may tell of all Your works.

 This psalm helps us to see more clearly the main thrust of the parable of the rich man and Lazarus.
 Appearance can be very different from reality.
 Those who appear to be faring well may not be so in reality.
-True riches are not found in the material and the temporal realm.
+True riches are not found in the material and temporal realm.
 They are found in our faithfulness to God and in our fellowship with Him.

 Luke 16:13-14